 Below are some tips to help you write your paper while ensuring it is totally free of plagiarism.

-Using the Exact Words of an Authorcitation generator to help you with this.
+You can avoid plagiarism by simply making sure your sources are cited or quoted.
+If you copy words from the source of the original creator, be sure to put quotation marks around them.
+You should use author’s exact words only if they strengthen your argument or message you are trying to communicate.
+Always cite sources even if you use quotes.
+You can use a citation generator to help you with this.
 Whether you are taking a test, writing an APA paper or compiling bibliography, there is more than just the format that you need to concern yourself with.
 If you borrow someone’s work, cite it.
 This includes data, graphs, maps, tables and more.

 Log any websites that you typically reference in a separate document from your paper that you are writing so you can return to it easily for citation.